-- As mirrors reflect, thus double everything in sight, placing a mirror to reflect the stove burners is believed—in traditional Chinese feng shui schools— to double one's wealth and abundance.
+- As mirrors reflect, they double everything in sight.
+In traditional Chinese feng shui schools, placing a mirror behind the stove burners is believed to double one's wealth and abundance.
 The same principle lies behind the feng shui suggestion of placing a mirror to reflect the dining table.
 In both instances, the mirror reflects and doubles your food which also represents abundance.

-- If the cook has his or her back to the kitchen door—or the main flow of traffic/most activity in case of an open kitchen—a mirror placed behind the kitchen stove can then be helpful to see what's happening behind one's back and leave them feeling more secure.
+- If the cook has his or her back to the kitchen door—or the main traffic area in the case of an open kitchen—a mirror placed behind the kitchen stove can be helpful to see what's happening behind one's back, bringing a sense of security.

 Not all kitchens require a mirror behind your stove for good feng shui.
 If you do not cook with your back towards the door, then there is no need to add a mirror.
-However, if you do have your back to the door while cooking, especially if your stove is in a direct line with the door, then it is important to look for some feng shui solutions for your kitchen.
-It is also important to only choose those solutions that will look and feel good in your space.
+However, if you do have your back to the door while cooking, especially if your stove is in a direct line with the door, then it's important to look for some feng shui solutions.
+It's also crucial to only choose those solutions that will look and feel good in your space.

 Hanging a small mirror behind the stove can look strange, especially if it's an awkward shape.
 It may look best to use a custom, large mirror that would also serve as a backsplash.
 Tempered glass is the best choice for this project, as regular mirrored glass can easily crack with heat.
 If you don't have upper cabinets, larger framed mirrors can also work well above a stove.
 One con to using a mirror as a backsplash is the upkeep—you'll need to wipe it down regularly as food and oil splatter behind the stove.
 Remember, if you don't keep it clean, you'll be creating bad feng shui.